dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 # Introduction

-GRPO (Group Relative Policy Optimization) is a reinforcement learning (RL) method to fine-tune a large language model (LLM) by comparing different actions and making small, controlled updates using a group of observations.
+GRPO (Group Relative Policy Optimization) is the reinforcement learning (RL) method to fine-tune a large language model (LLM) by comparing different actions and making small, controlled updates using a group of observations.
 It’s like a smart way to learn from experience without making drastic changes that could mess things up.

 Handcrafting GRPO is especially useful for projects with strict constraints where off-the-shelf solutions cannot express required regularizers or safety checks, or the research explorations that require new reward functions or update rules.
 And we are also free to adapt and optimize it according to our own needs.
 At the same time, it is quite useful for those who wish to dive deeply into the underlying mechanisms of GRPO.